Kiff Slemmons: Works

 In her exhibition The Thought of Things, Slemmons made jewelry that used parts of aged photographs, rulers, typewriters, and other found objects in order to elicit a direct personal response.
 Another series of works that question worth and value was the much talked-about Re:Pair and Imperfection.
 In the process of preparing the series, she asked some of her peers to give her pieces that are unfinished because they are unwanted or somehow flawed.
 She used thirty donated objects of varying materials in the exhibition, which included wearables and sculptures with ornate details.
 Her intention was to make the viewer question the nature of imperfection and contemplate the new meaning of unconventional repair.

 Although much of Slemmons' work references her early life and the time spent at her father's newspaper office, incorporating pencils and text, some of the artist's most recent work uses ancient artifacts and pays homage to ancient artisans and the persistence of the human spirit.

+In 2000, Slemmons was invited by artist Francisco Toledo to work with Oaxacan artisans in Mexico to create and design paper jewelry using paper made from native plants at Taller Arte Papel Oaxaca.